top of page

 “Aetiology: Likely to be multifactorial; a history of vulvovaginal candidiasis, usually recurrent, is the most commonly reported feature.”

-Since 2014, further research has strengthened the causal understanding of this link.
+Since 2014, research has strengthened the causal understanding of this link.
 The National Vulvodynia Association has supported recent work by Bornstein et al. (2025), identifying vulvodynia as a mast-cell–driven condition involving neuroproliferation, hypersensitisation of existing nerves, and central sensitisation following infection.
 This establishes a biological and evidence-based mechanism by which inflammatory insults such as thrush can lead to permanent nerve pathology.

 • Women will take recurrent and or repeated thrush seriously and make informed lifestyle and medical decisions to reduce recurrence.